5 Best Non-Toxic Dishwasher Detergents

 Finding a non-toxic, all-natural dish detergent can be difficult because no single detergent can be effective for all levels of water hardness.
 You cannot make one solution to work in all circumstances—and I should know, since I’ve studied the whole dishwashing detergent market and even researched possibly making my own solution at one point.

 However, you need 0.3 gpg (grains per gallon) for soft water, 3.5-7.0 gpg for moderate water, 7-10.5 gpg for hard water, and over 10.5 gpg for very hard water.
 This means, of course, that not every non-toxic dish detergent will work well with your water hardness.
-Even so, do not revert again resort to using detergents made with harmful chemicals.
-Instead, try a different non-toxic dishwashing detergent that has a gpg that better suits your water hardness.
+Even so, do not revert again to using detergents made with harmful chemicals.
+Instead, try a different non-toxic dishwashing detergent with a gpg number that better suits your water hardness.
 (If you don’t know your water hardness, call your water district or buy a test online or take a water sample to a pool or pet supply store.)

 5 Natural Dishwasher Detergent Recommendations